Skip to content Skip to footer

 or

-An aura of levity is coxed through Gorey’s straight-faced invention of these depravities which are reported in an unsentimental, “just the facts, Jack.” style — a parody of spare notes made on a local police precinct blotter.
+An aura of levity is realized through Gorey’s straight-faced invention of these crimes which are, in turn, reported in an unsentimental, “just the facts, Jack” style — a parody of spare notes made on a local police precinct blotter.
 The dates of the murders add a jolly garnish of authenticity to complete the satire.

-Just not to get too comfortable with his humor and forget that he’s dealing with death here, Gorey delivers his most chilling case of five- or six- year-old Angelina Transome.
-In a delightfully homey illustration, Angelina poses in front of a stone well-head on which her little brother is comfortably seated; beneath it we read:
+Lest the reader gets too comfortable with his humor and forgets that we;re dealing with murder here, Gorey delivers his most chilling case of five- or six- year-old little Angelina Treasure who

 Angelina Transome.
 So disposed of her infant brother that he was not found until many years later (Nether Postlude, 1889)